ccdxc/sw/penctl/docs/markdown/penctl_delete_core-dump.md

 ## penctl delete core-dump

-Delete a core dump from Naples
+Delete a core dump from Distributed Service Card

 ### Synopsis

 --------------------------------
- Delete a Core Dump From Naples
+ Delete a Core Dump From Distributed Service Card
 --------------------------------